ludeeus/reporeleaser/README.md

 ![accesstoken](images/accesstoken.png)

-_You should have 1 token pr integration you use._
+_You should have 1 access token pr integration you use._

 **Example:** `--token aaabbbccc111222333`